-The course text has a companion web site at http://www.masteringastronomy.com.
+The course text has a companion web site at https://www.pearson.com/mastering.
 All students must register on this web site in order to complete homework assignments and the “Take-Home” Midterm.
-Before you register, you will need an Access Code (supplied with a new text or purchased at the Mastering Astronomy web site), a Mastering Astronomy Course ID (to be given to you by your instructor during the first week of classes), and a Mastering Astronomy Student ID (also to be given to you by your instructor during the first week of classes).
+Before you register, you will need an Access Code (supplied with a new text or purchased at the Modified Mastering Astronomy web site), a Mastering Astronomy Course ID (to be given to you by your instructor during the first week of classes), and a Mastering Astronomy Student ID (also to be given to you by your instructor during the first week of classes).

 Besides being the place to work on homework assignments, the Mastering Astronomy web site also has a few very valuable resources to help students improve their proficiency in astronomy.
 For example, in the “Study Area” there are “Interactive Figures”, “Movies”, and “Flashcards”.